France to get double vote at telecoms group Orange

 Selling down such holdings is a way for France to reduce debt at a time of sluggish growth and pressure from Brussels to balance the budget.

-France has committed to selling 4 billion euros (3 billion pound) worth of shares this year and Economy Minister Emmanuel Macron pledged in October to sell between 5 and 10 billion euros worth of state holdings in the next 18 months.
+France has committed to selling 4 billion euros ($4.4 billion) worth of shares this year and Economy Minister Emmanuel Macron pledged in October to sell between 5 and 10 billion euros worth of state holdings in the next 18 months.

-In March the state sold 4 percent of defence and aerospace group Safran (SAF.PA) worth about 1 billion euros.
+In March the state sold 4 percent of defense and aerospace group Safran worth about 1 billion euros.

 (Editing by David Holmes)